 Maple Baked Beans // So easy, because: crockpot!
 Double it only if you have a BIG group.
 Otherwise, be prepared to be eating baked bean leftovers for eternity.

 Easy Cornbread // This got rave reviews at our last BBQ and was devoured by the end of the night, so it’s a winner.

 Grilled Sweet Potato and Napa Cabbage Salad with Lime Vinaigrette // Bonus points for feeling fancy when you cook your sweet potatoes to perfection on the grill.

 Lemony Millet Salad with Chickpeas, Corn and Spinach // Except we always use orzo instead of millet and arugula for the spinach.
 Leave the greens out altogether for make-ahead-of-time-without-fear-of-sogginess ease.

-Greek Vegetable Salad // I only have a picture of the recipe, but this recipe is really really similar.
-My mom sent it to me a few years ago and every time I want to make it, I have to relocate the photo.
+Greek Vegetable Salad // My mom sent me a picture of this recipe many years ago and every time I want to make it, I have to relocate the photo, so I’m just going to post it here.
 Come on now, Cooking Light.
 This should be on your website somewhere!
 Help a girl out.
 Anyway, we made this a bunch of times for BBQs earlier this summer.
 It’s a winner.

 Other sides: simple grilled zucchini & summer squash, watermelon (cut the best way!) and my mom made this awesome Spicy Potato Salad that I intended to make myself and never did.